jsdclxvi/Reforestation/README.md

-## What does a pirate pay for his corn?
-A buccaneer!
+## Why did the barber win the race?
+He took a short cut.